Vocea României season 1

 The first season of the Romanian reality talent show Vocea României premiered on September 27, 2011 on ProTV and was hosted by Pavel Bartoș and Roxana Ionescu, while Vlad Roșca was the social media correspondent.
 Horia Brenciu, Loredana Groza, Smiley and Marius Moga were the coaches for the first season.
 Each coach was allowed to mentor twelve contestants.
 The winner was Ștefan Stan from Team Smiley.

 The season finale aired on December 26, 2011.
 It immediately proved to be a hit for ProTV and the network renewed the show for a second season.
+The series consists of three phases: a blind audition, a battle phase and live performance shows.

 Overview

 The series consists of three phases: a blind audition (audiție pe nevăzute), a battle phase (confruntări) and live performance shows (spectacole live).
 Four coaches, all famous musicians, choose teams of contestants through a blind audition process.
 Each coach has the length of the auditioner's performance (about two minutes) to decide if they want that singer on their team; if two or more coaches want the same singer, then the singer gets to choose their coach.

 Contestant auditions were held on June 26 and 27, 2011, at Hotel Crown Plaza Bucharest.
 Contestants were also allowed to submit online applications.